-- Polishing your novel to the best of your ability and having a completed manuscript.
+- Polishing the novel to the best of our ability and having a completed manuscript.

 - Landing an agent – this is a big one for those of us going the traditional route.
 The agent is, in essence, our first fan.

-- Seeing your book in stores or online.
+- Seeing our book in stores or online.

 - That first positive review.

-I should be proud of getting this far.
+Last year, I got so discouraged for not getting any requests on my first rounds of querying that I almost gave up.
+I was focusing on my failure of not landing an agent instead of being proud of how far I’ve come.
 Four years ago, the idea of writing a novel had never crossed my mind.
 Now, the story I’ve carried in my head for years is materialized on paper.
-I should celebrate my accomplishment, not be depressed about what I don’t have yet.
+I should celebrate this, not be depressed about what I don’t have yet.
 My journey is just beginning.

 How do you measure success as a writer?
 Do you celebrate each small success along the way?
 How do you keep yourself motivated to keep going?